MikeDev101/PicoPasskey/fw/README.md

-Copy these files onto the root of your Raspberry Pi Pico's Mass Storage Device, then reboot the Pico.
+Copy these files onto your Raspberry Pi Pico's Mass Storage Device `/`.

+Place the `adafruit_hid` folder in a `/lib` folder.

+Afterwards, reboot the Pico.